twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/include-files-from-elsewhere.md

 `.oh-my-zsh` and `.oh-my-zsh/custom/plugins/zsh-syntax-highlighting` because the URL point to tarballs of the `master` branch, which changes over time.
-No refresh period is set for `.oh-my-zsh/custom/themes/powerlevel10k` because the URL points to the a tarball of a tagged version, which does not change over time.
+No refresh period is set for `.oh-my-zsh/custom/themes/powerlevel10k` because the URL points to a tarball of a tagged version, which does not change over time.
 To bump the version of powerlevel10k, change the version in the URL.

 To force a refresh the downloaded archives, use the `--refresh-externals` flag